Neil studied architecture at the Universities of Portsmouth and Westminster, qualifying as an architect in 2009.

 With over a decade of work in leading London practices, Neil is a highly adept and technically knowledgeable architect whose experience encompasses inner-city schools, private homes, cultural landmarks, hotels and venerable estates.

-Beyond work in practice, Neil has mentored at Kingston University, Central Saint Martins & W Programme.
-Neil is also a RIBA Part III oral examiner at the University of Westminster.
+Alongside work in practice, Neil has mentored at Kingston University, Central Saint Martins & with the W Programme.
+Neil regularly takes part as a RIBA Part III oral examiner at the University of Westminster.

 The Great Hall and Library project includes restoration, excavation and extension of the Honourable Society of Lincoln’s Inn, and is the most significant development to the historic estate in 150 years.